molily/molily.de/_posts/2019-02-03-testing-angular-applications.md

 });
 ```

-The third spec checks the Output handling: If the counter emits a value, the `AppComponent` passes it to `console.log`.
+The third spec checks the Output handling: If the counter emits a value, the `HomeComponent` passes it to `console.log`.

 As mentioned earlier, an Output is an `EventEmitter` that is also a property of the Component instance.
 Previously, we have simulated an Output event using the `triggerEventHandler` abstraction.
 Now we can access the Output directly and call its `emit` method, just like the code in the child Component does.